Immigration to the United States: Origins of immigrant stock in 1790

+Immigrants to the United States take the Oath of Allegiance at a naturalization ceremony at the Grand Canyon National Park in Arizona, September 2010.

+Population growth rate with and without migration in the U.S.

 Historians estimate that fewer than one million immigrants moved to the United States from Europe between 1600 and 1799.
 By comparison, in the first federal census, in 1790, the population of the United States was enumerated to be 3,929,214.

 These statistics do not include the 17.8% of the population who were enslaved, according to the 1790 census.